For Powerful Law Firm Marketing, Do These 7 Things

 Nathan quoted a Google spokesman saying the search engine doesn’t care about desktop computer searches like it once did.

-Just last year, Google officially declared it will rank new websites optimized for mobile higher than desktop-bound websites.
+Google has long declared it will rank new websites optimized for mobile higher than desktop-bound websites.

 A key part of being mobile-first is having a site that loads faster, not one encumbered with lots of extra features.

 No. 5: Move Your Law Firm Digital Marketing Beyond Your Website

 It used to be that the first order of business for law firm digital marketing was to get a good website.
 Then keep the website producing leads using search engine optimization (SEO).

 If your site ranked high in search results for certain keywords, you won.
 But a great keyword ranking strategy is no longer everything.

 That’s because ranking highest in search results no longer guarantees your firm will be seen high on the page.

 Readers may first see paid Local Services Ads (LSAs) for lawyers, followed by Paid Search, or pay-per-click ads.
 Then they may see a Google map with a few top results plotted on it.
 It’s only after you scroll past that, and possibly past other new Google features, that you arrive at the first website that organically ranks the best because of its SEO.

 Website SEO is still a valuable practice, in part because it brings in leads at a lower cost, but the state of today’s internet suggests that you should consider getting into Paid Search advertising even before you focus on improving your website.

 Paid Search is faster, easier to scale up, more targeted, more nimble and easier to stop and start than website SEO, which requires a steady commitment.